 A chemical extract can be removed from the stems and leaves of the plants.
 This extract is very rich in a variety of organic compounds, including glycosides, saponins, and other powerful anti-inflammatory and antioxidant compounds.

 According to the Memorial Sloan Kettering Cancer Center, chemicals derived from the marigold plant have been shown to reduce inflammation in laboratory studies.
-These chemicals, which are called triterpenoids, also inhibit the HIV virus and some tumors.
+These chemicals, which are called triterpenoids, also inhibit HIV and some tumors.
 When applied to the skin, extracts of the plant help to heal wounds and inflammation after radiation therapy.

 Calendula Officinalis has high amounts of flavonoids, plant-based antioxidants that protect cells from being damaged by unstable molecules called free radicals.
 Calendula Officinalis appears to fight inflammation, viruses, and bacteria.